teambit/bit/README.md

 However, sharing code and managing changes across multiple projects and teams can become very hard very quickly, generating a lot of painful overhead.

 Bit works with Git and NPM to make it easy to share code and manage changes across multiple repositories, with greater discoverability and less overhead- so you can focus your energy on building new things.
+Its workflow provides the speed and efficiency of copy-pasting, while still keeping everything tracked and managed.

 Bit is a collaborative open source project, actively maintained by a venture-backed team and used by different organizations and OSS communities.